CobraKarl/CHOCOLATEY/README.md

 Creates a win server 2019 and installs chocolatey and Google Chrome

-When it askes for Script URL you need to past this: https://raw.githubusercontent.com/CobraKarl/TestChoc/main/install_chrome.ps1 can be found here: https://github.com/CobraKarl/TestChoc
+When it askes for Script URL you need to paste this: https://raw.githubusercontent.com/CobraKarl/TestChoc/main/install_chrome.ps1 can be found here: https://github.com/CobraKarl/TestChoc

 To create a resource group in Azure: az group create --name "Enter name" --location "Enter Location"